MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 All RPC requests are submitted to the currently connected chain.
 Therefore, it's critical to keep track of the current chain ID by listening for this event.

-We _strongly_ recommend reloading the page on chain changes, unless absolutely necessary not to.
+We _strongly_ recommend reloading the page on chain changes, unless you have good reason not to.

 ```javascript
 ethereum.on('chainChanged', (_chainId) => window.location.reload());